shutterstock_590776631.jpg

 Enter Sadmen Rating: 8.55833

 Richard: The album where they really arrived.
 Just brilliant.
 Their finest album?
 Maybe!
-Revisit it and play it end-to-end and decide for yourself.
+Revisit it and play it end-to-end.

 Steve: After the brutality of Kill ‘Em All, here came the refinement, the elevation of Metallica from thrash to something quite different, and astonishingly accomplished.